Cat S and Cat N Cars Explained: Should You Buy One?

 • Crumple zone deformation

-• Structural pillars (A, B, C pillars) compromised
+• Structural pillars (A, B or C) compromised

 • Subframe damage

-Before a Cat S car can return to the road, it needs to be re-registered with the DVLA.
+Before a Cat S car can legally return to the road it must be re-registered with the DVLA.
 Until 2017, these were called Category C write-offs.

 Category N: non-structural damage, repairable

-Cat N (the "N" stands for non-structural) means the car was written off due to damage that did not affect the structure.
-This is the mildest write-off category and the one most commonly found on used cars for sale.
+Cat N — "N" for non-structural — means the car was written off due to damage that did not affect the structure.
+It is the mildest write-off category and the one most commonly found on used cars for sale.

 • Body panels (doors, wings, bumpers, bonnet)